sandraroy3/IS-601-Midterm/readme.md

 - **Log Levels**: Logs differentiate between informational messages, warnings, and errors.
 - **Dynamic Logging Configuration**: Log levels and output destinations can be adjusted using environment variables.
+- **Error Tracking**: All errors are properly logged and returned to users.

 ### Advanced Data Handling with Pandas